 How to apply:

-1) Download and fill out application form and return to office, or fill out the online application.
+1) Fill out a paper application form and return to the office, or fill out the online application.

 2) Pay $30 non-refundable application fee.

-2) Students must complete registration form AND pay applicable non- refundable registration fee ($30) by 11:59pm on February 1, 2019.
+2) Students must complete the registration form AND pay applicable non- refundable registration fee ($30) by 11:59pm on February 1, 2020.
 No late submissions will be accepted.

-3) Participants must prepare two (2) contrasting solo works/movements of works within the maximum allotted total time, depending on division.
+3) Participants must prepare one or two contrasting solo works/movements of works within the maximum allotted total time, depending on division.

 4) Please refer to the 2013 RCM syllabus when choosing works.
 If a work is not in the syllabus, please consult with your teacher.

 5) A copy of the solo part or piano reduction must be submitted to the adjudicator.
 Photocopies will be allowed.